kathanjain/purchase-order-durable-function/SETUP_GUIDE.md

 - `DATAVERSE_CLIENT_ID`: Service principal client ID
 - `DATAVERSE_CLIENT_SECRET`: Service principal secret
 - `DATAVERSE_TENANT_ID`: Azure AD tenant ID

+### Human-in-the-Loop Approval (How it works)
+- After validation and approval logic, the orchestrator updates the status to "Pending Approval" and (mock) sends an email to the approver.
+- The orchestrator then waits for an external approval/rejection event.
+- An HTTP endpoint (`/api/raise-approval-event`) allows a UI or email link to send the user's decision.
+- The orchestrator resumes, updates the status in the backend, and completes the workflow.

 ### Dataverse Integration
 **Note:** The `UpdateOrderStatusActivity` function is provided as a template for Dataverse integration and is not included in the default codebase.